doximity/vital/README.md

 A minimally invasive CSS framework for modern web applications.

 - Vital is a reverse approach to "everything and the kitchen sink" CSS frameworks.
-- Built with Sass
+- Built with Sass and Slim for readability and maintainability.
 - No ridiculous amounts of classes or nesting.
 No excessively burried code.
 - Written almost entirely in em values, allowing for easy and consistent scaling.
+- Small, just 30KB total size.
+  - CSS: 21KB
+  - Font Icons: 8KB
-- Small.
-CSS: 17KB, Font Icons: 8KB, Javascripts: 0KB (none)
+  - Javascripts: 0KB (none)

 ## Setup / Installation